Catholic Young Men's National Union

 The Catholic Young Men's National Union was a Roman Catholic voluntary organisation set up in the United States in 1875.
 Its object was the intellectual, moral, and physical advancement of Catholic youth.

 History

-The association was organized on February 22 1875, at a meeting held in Newark, New Jersey, at the call of Very Rev. George H. Doane, who became its first president.
+The association was organized on February 22 1875, at a meeting held in Newark, New Jersey, at the call of George H. Doane, who became its first president.
 It included about one hundred organizations, extending as far west as Mankato, Minnesota.

 Its aims included the establishment and promotion of Catholic young men's associations, libraries, reading-rooms, and gymnasiums; and the maintenance and conduct of an athletic league.
 Initially, delegates met for an annual congress.

 In 1878 the National Union inaugurated a successful movement for obtaining appointments of a greater number of Catholic chaplains to the army and navy.

 The Catholic Summer School was an outgrowth of National Union plans.
 Warren E. Mosher, the secretary of the National Union at the time, was the founder of the Summer School.